-To make it look this way, I darkened the photo even further (although I started with a pretty dark image), tweaked white balance towards the blues, reduced highlights to -100, added some shadows (+30) and added some texture and clarity.
+To make it look this way, I darkened the photo even further (although I started with a pretty dark image), tweaked the white balance towards the blues, reduced highlights to -100, added some shadows (+30), and added some texture and clarity.
 To highlight the foreground structures a bit, I dodged and burned them with a 0.4 exposure setting.
 Finally, to make the sky more intense, I added a gradient filter that reduces the exposure and boosts contrast and clarity.

 There is no magic formula for the “dark and gloomy” look, so you will need to experiment a little until you achieve your desired result.
 The same goes for trying to achieve something in-between or converting an image to black and white.
-Spencer wrote a very nice guide to black and white photography, so I recommend that you check it out.
+Spencer wrote a very nice guide to black-and-white photography, so I recommend that you check it out.